ABM4ALL/CovidGridContagionVisual/README.md

 # README

-This CovidGridContagion model is built on top of the [CovidGridContagion](https://github.com/ABM4ALL/CovidGridContagion) model to show how the ``Visualizer`` module of **Melodie** can be implemented.
+This CovidGridContagionVisual model is built on top of the [CovidGridContagion](https://github.com/ABM4ALL/CovidGridContagion) model to show how the ``Visualizer`` module of **Melodie** can be implemented.